KS > MO > IA > NB

 Taco soup was the plan tonight and as promised on our Instagram this is the link to the recipe.
 We did add an onion, some sweet peppers, and some cheese we had leftover which really added a lot of great flavors but it also would have been tasty on its own.

 A little sidebar here.
-Brooke likes cooking so she's made it her personal goal of the trip to see how "gourmet" we can eat on the road.
+I like cooking so I've made it my personal goal of the trip to see how "gourmet" we can eat on the road.
 No beans and hot dogs for this family ... well not yet anyway.
-If you follow her on Pinterest she started a road trip recipe board that you can follow if you want ideas for your next trip.
+If you follow me on Pinterest I started a road trip recipe board that you can follow if you want ideas for your next trip.

-This recipe made a decent amount of food and so we offered some to our camp neighbor and enjoyed a cool conversation with him.
+This recipe made a decent amount of food, so we offered some to our camp neighbor and enjoyed a cool conversation with him.
 (Hi Pat!)
 After dinner, we washed our dishes by the well and relaxed in the hammocks.
 We were hoping for a clear night sky so we could see the Perseids and were a little bummed when the clouds rolled in.
-It was pretty cool because after about an hour of darkness a hole in the clouds right over our field opened up and we could see the show.
+But a cool thing happened.
+After about an hour of darkness a hole in the clouds right over our field of vision opened up and we could see the show.
 God is so awesome with His little blessings like that.

 We debated staying at our current spot another night, but Luke was excited to get to the Badlands so we packed up again and started another 4-hour drive to South Dakota.